 A CPE non-AP MLD shall include an AID Storage Size field in the EDP element of (Re)Association

-Request frame and EDP Request frame it transmits.
+Request frame and EDP Epoch [859] Request frame it transmits.
 The AID Storage Size field indicates the maximum number of AIDs that the CPE non-AP MLD can store.